Brian King (politician)

-Brian S. King is an American politician serving as a Democratic member of the Utah House of Representatives from the 23rd district.
-Before redistricting following the 2020 Census, he represented the 28th district since January 1, 2009.
+Brian Smith King (born August 19, 1959) is an American politician who has served as the chair of the Utah Democratic Party since 2025.
+He served as a Democratic member of the Utah House of Representatives from the 23rd district.
+Before redistricting following the 2020 census, he represented the 28th district since January 1, 2009.
+In April 2024, he became the Democratic nominee for gubernatorial election, running against Republican incumbent Spencer Cox.

 Education

 King earned a Bachelor of Science degree in economics from the University of Utah and a Juris Doctor from the S.J.
 Quinney College of Law.

 Career

-King works as a self-employed lawyer, providing legal services in the field of ERISA and MHPAEA litigation.
+Prior to and concurrent with his legislative service, King practiced law as a self-employed attorney with a specialization in civil litigation under the Employee Retirement Income Security Act (ERISA) and the Mental Health Parity and Addiction Equity Act (MHPAEA).
 He has spoken prominently on the positive benefits of residential treatment centers in addressing mental health problem in youth.

+King served as president of the Utah Association for Justice (formerly the Utah Trial Lawyers Association), a professional organization representing civil trial attorneys in the state.

 Utah Legislature

 In 2008, when Representative Roz McGee left the Legislature and left the seat open, King was unopposed after an opponent withdrew, and won the three-way November 4, 2008 general election with 8,487 votes (56.2%) against Republican nominee Jeffrey Morrow and Constitution candidate Jared Beck, who had run for Utah State Senate in 2006.